Jake and the Never Land Pirates

-Jake and the Never Land Pirates (titled Captain Jake and the Never Land Pirates for the fourth season and associated merchandise) is an American animated musical and interactive preschool children's television series shown on Disney Junior.
-Based on Disney's Peter Pan franchise (itself based on the famous 1904 play and 1911 book by British author J. M. Barrie), this was the first Disney Junior original show following the switch from Playhouse Disney.
-It stars Sean Ryan Fox, Megan Richie, Jadon Sand, Kirsten Newlands, David Arquette, Corey Burton, Jeff Bennett, Loren Hoskins and Dee Bradley Baker.
-The title character Jake was previously voiced by Colin Ford, and then later by Cameron Boyce, while Izzy was voiced for the first three seasons by Madison Pettis and Kirsten Newlands and Cubby was voiced by Jonathan Morgan Heit.
-The series was created by Disney veteran Bobs Gannaway, whose works include another Disney Junior series, Mickey Mouse Clubhouse, and films such as Secret of the Wings, The Pirate Fairy, and Planes: Fire & Rescue.
+Jake and the Never Land Pirates (titled Captain Jake and the Never Land Pirates for the fourth season), also known as Jake in the Never Land Pirates, is an American animated children's television series for Disney Junior.
+Based on Walt Disney's Peter Pan franchise, which was itself based on the 1904 play and 1911 book by J. M. Barrie, it was the first Disney Junior original show following the switch from its former moniker Playhouse Disney.
+It stars Sean Ryan Fox, Megan Richie, Jadon Sand, David Arquette, Corey Burton, Jeff Bennett, Loren Hoskins, and Dee Bradley Baker.
+The series was created by Disney veteran Bobs Gannaway, whose works include Mickey Mouse Clubhouse and Secret of the Wings.

-The series focuses on a band of young pirates consisting of Jake, Izzy, Cubby, and their parrot Skully, who continuously spend their days competing against Captain Hook and his pirate crew (consisting of Mr. Smee, Sharky and Bones) for treasure.
-But Jake and his crew beat Hook and his crew, and throw them to the sea.
-Captain Hook and his crew gets chased away by Hook's fear nemesis, Tick-Tock the Crocodile and Jake and his crew wins for treasure.
-They are often accompanied by several characters including their living pirate ship, Bucky, and their mermaid friend, Marina.
+The series focuses on Jake, Izzy, Cubby, and their parrot Skully, a band of young pirates who spend their days competing for treasure against Captain Hook and his pirate crew, consisting of Mr. Smee, Sharky and Bones.
+They are often accompanied by several characters, including their living pirate ship, Bucky, and their mermaid friend, Marina.

-The series started its fourth and final season on September 14, 2015, which is titled Captain Jake and the Never Land Pirates.
+The series' fourth and final season, under the name Captain Jake and the Never Land Pirates, premiered on September 14, 2015.
 The show ran until November 6, 2016.